 It’s no secret that back pain has become a serious problem in America.

-Cases in point: A 2009 study out of UNC found that 80 percent of Americans suffer from low-back pain.
+Cases in point: a study out of UNC found that 80 percent of Americans suffer from low-back pain.
 According to The American Chiropractic Association, we spend $50 billion per year on costs related to back pain.
 Moreover, a survey conducted by the American Physical Therapy Association found that three out of four of us resort to pain medication to relieve their backaches.

 Although these findings are staggering, the solution might be simpler than you’d think.
 When it comes to relieving aches, or better yet, preventing symptoms from arising in the first place, exercise might be just the thing to help back pain.

 But there’s a catch: It can’t just be any random series of exercises you find on the Internet or an activity that your friend swears by; it needs to the right type for your condition.
-“There is no-one-size-fits-all solution,” says Frank Musumeci, PT, the Biomechanical and Musculoskeletal Director at Pritikin Longevity Center + Spa.
+“There is no-one-size-fits-all solution,” says Frank Musumeci, PT, the Biomechanical and Musculoskeletal Director at Pritikin Longevity Center.
 “If you’re doing the right exercises, that’s not only safe, but it can be therapeutic.
 If you try 10 different exercises without an understanding of the structural reason for the back pain, then it’s just a matter of luck.”

 Musumeci points to lower-back pain as the most common complaint plaguing his Pritikin clientele.
 (The runners-up?
 Knee and rotator cuff pathologies.)

 But he adds that back pain can vary significantly in cause and severity.
 “You can have your basic muscle strain.
 The next step becomes disc injuries, bulging discs and herniated discs, which is more of an issue in younger people.
 Then there’s degenerative disc disease, which is more of a player at age 60-plus, and that also groups into stenosis.
 One of the most severe back issues is spondylolisthesis.”